epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 A Federation server is planned in the CHUV infrastructure, along with the hospital's MIP node server.

-The Federation server should host the (first) Federation Manager node, as well as the Federation Web Portal providing the MIP federated functionalities.
+The Federation server host the first Federation Manager node, as well as the Federation Web Portal providing the MIP federated functionalities.

 ## MIP Federated requirements

 ### Federation manager server requirements

 - Static IP
 - Network configuration:
-	- TCP: ports 2377 and 7946 must be open and available
+  * TCP: ports 2377 and 7946 must be open and available
-	- UDP: ports 4789 and 7946 must be open and available
+  * UDP: ports 4789 and 7946 must be open and available
-	- IP protocol 50 (ESP) must be enabled
+  * IP protocol 50 (ESP) must be enabled

 - If the configuration uses a whitelist of allowed IP addresses, the IP of all other Federation nodes must be authorised.

 The Federation manager server must run an instance of the LDSM as deployed in the MIP, exposing a valid federation view.
 The LDSM instance must be accessible locally through PostgresRAW-UI on port 31555.

 - If the Federation Manager server is a hospital node, it will run a normal MIP Local instance.
-- If the Federation Manager server is not a hospital node, it only needs to run an instance of the LDSM containing the research dataset that must be exposed at the Federation level.
+- If the Federation Manager server is not a hospital node, it only needs to run an instance of the LDSM containing the research datasets which are exposed to the Federation.

 ### Federation nodes requirements

 - Static IP
 - Network configuration:
-	- TCP: port 7946 must be open and available
+  * TCP: port 7946 must be open and available
-	- UDP: ports 4789 and 7946 must be open and available
+  * UDP: ports 4789 and 7946 must be open and available
-	- IP protocol 50 (ESP) must be enabled
+  * IP protocol 50 (ESP) must be enabled

 The node must also host a deployed MIP Local, or at least an LDSM instance.
 The LDSM instance must be accessible locally through PostgresRAW-UI on port 31555.